ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

         // Create a storage that uses a H2 database to persist personally identifiable information (PII). privacy:H2PiiStore piiStore = new(testDB, TABLE_NAME, ID_CLOUMN, PII_COLUMN);

-        // Store PII information in the storage and take a pseudonymized identifier (UUID) representing stored data. var pseudonymizedPii = privacy:pseudonymize(piiStore, pii);
+        // Store PII information in the storage and take a pseudonymized identifier (UUID) representing the stored data. var pseudonymizedPii = privacy:pseudonymize(piiStore, pii);
         if (pseudonymizedPii is string) {
             io:println("Pseudonymized identifier: " + pseudonymizedPii);